grnhse/greenhouse-api-docs/source/includes/gho/_api.md

 location | [Location](#location) | The new location

 ## ComplexityInfo
 Information about the current request's complexity.
-If the complexity exceeds the maxium, the request will fail
+If the complexity exceeds the maximum, the request will fail

 Field | Type | Description
 --------- | ----------- | -----------